ibm-cloud-docs/speech-to-text/basic-response.md

 -   The `confidence` field is a score that indicates the service's confidence in the transcript, which for this example exceeds 90 percent.

 The `final` and `result_index` fields qualify the meaning of these fields.

+Internal changes and improvements to the service can affect transcripts and confidence scores.
+For example, speech recognition may be improved to return more precise transcription results.
+Similarly, transcript and word confidence scores might change slightly as a result of improved speech recognition.
+Such changes are expected to be modest, but do not expect transcripts and confidence scores to remain unchanged over time.
+{: important}

 ### The final field
 {: #response-final}